 Social justice and taking our classroom learnings into the wider world to improve our community, both locally and internationally.

 Developing our students’ intrinsic motivation so they can become lifelong learners.
-Within each Unit of Exploration (UoE), students are encouraged to pursue their personal interests and share their findings with their classmates.
+Within each Unit of Exploration (UoE) or middle school project, students are encouraged to pursue their personal interests and share their findings with their classmates.

 Active learning, with students directing the course of inquiry within each unit.
 Students work together to formulate questions, find the answers, and think through possibilities.
 All students are encouraged to be self-reflective, with our older students leading their parent-teacher conferences.

 Education is not just academics - it’s about helping our students develop a strong sense of self and learn how to interact with others.

 In preschool we help our students develop a positive sense of self-identity, belonging, and self-value that we hope carries through their entire lives.